-I am currently a fourth year student studying DFIR.
-At University, I am a member of the security society and I started taking part in CTF challenges in first year.
-My interests are mainly in Forensics, Cyber Security, Open Source Software and Programming.
-In my spare time, I have started to dabble in reverse engineering and Malware research.
+I am currently working as an Incident Response consultant.
+I graduated university with a degree in Cybersecurity and Forensics where I was a member of the security society and I started taking part in CTF challenges in first year.
+My interests are mainly in Forensics, Cyber Security, Open Source Software, Programming and Reverse Engineering.
+However, I have found myself more and more interested in public-interest technology on account of realizing the impact technology has on society, politics and pretty much everything!
 I finally went to my first tech conference in 2018 and have since attended many more.

 As a kid, I liked computers and out of curiosity, often experimented, making them do things they weren’t meant to.
-In 2014 I turned ‘professional’ and started working as a computer repair engineer which led to a SRE role at a small MSP.
+In 2014 I turned ‘professional’ and started working as a computer repair technician which led to a SRE role at a small MSP.
 During this early time I was lucky enough to have some amazing mentors with huge experience and generosity with their time.
-Since starting uni (2018), I have completed internships every year including a forensics research project at a university, a year long placement doing Security Engineering at a Fortune 100 company and a summer internship in Incident Response at a well known Cyber Security startup.
+While studying at uni, I completed internships every year including a forensics research project at a university, a year long placement doing Security Engineering at a Fortune 100 company and two summer internships in Incident Response at a well known Cyber Security startup.

 The main topics I want to cover in my blog are as follows: